EddieDover/fvtt-player-achievements/README.md

-# Player Achievements - A FoundryVTT plugin
+# Player Achievements - A FoundryVTT module

+This module provides GMs with a way to award players with achievements.

 ## Features
   ### GMs